Second Quarterly Regular Meeting

 Library closure temperature is -35 F; if it is -35 or colder, call to see if the library is open before you come in.
 The volunteer might or might not have opened the library.

-We will be closed Thanksgiving Day, Christmas Day, and New Years Day.
+We will be closed New Years Day, 4th of July, Thanksgiving Day, Christmas Day, and probably the day of the superbowl.
 Other major holidays will depend on whether the scheduled volunteer is able to come in.

 Alaska Digital Library